Edward Abraham Byrne

-Edward Abraham Byrne (1864–1938) was an American civil engineer responsible for the construction of a number of bridges in the boroughs of New York.
+Edward Abraham Byrne (January 27, 1864 – December 6, 1938) was an American civil engineer responsible for the construction of a number of bridges in the boroughs of New York.
 He was of Irish descent.

 Biography

-Byrne was born in New York, N. Y., on January 27, 1864, the son of Frederick John and Susan Mary (Power) Byrne, and the descendant of an old New York family of Irish heritage.
-Educated in the Public Schools of the city, he was graduated from the College of the City of New York in 1884.
+Byrne was born in New York, New York state, on January 27, 1864, the son of Frederick John and Susan Mary (Power) Byrne, and the descendant of an old New York family of Irish heritage.
+Educated in the Public Schools of the city, he graduated from the College of the City of New York in 1884.

 Engineering career

 Edward Byrne began his civil engineering career in 1886 with the New York City Aqueduct Commission on the construction of the Croton Water Supply System.
-It is of interest that on this project he met Robert Ridgway, who also was destined to become a distinguished engineer and an outstanding civil servant.
+It is of interest that, on this project, he met Robert Ridgway, who also was destined to become a distinguished engineer and an outstanding civil servant.

 From 1889 to the close of 1897, Byrne worked on highways and bridges for the old Department of Public Works of New York City.

-On January 1, 1898, he joined the Department of Bridges and began a striking and noteworthy service which ended in November, 1933, with his resignation from the position of Chief Engineer of the Department of Plant and Structures (the successor of the Bridge Department), in order to assume the duties of Chief Engineer of the Triborough Bridge.
+On January 1, 1898, he joined the Department of Bridges and began a striking and noteworthy service which ended in November 1933, with his resignation from the position of Chief Engineer of the Department of Plant and Structures (the successor of the Bridge Department), in order to assume the duties of Chief Engineer of the Triborough Bridge.
 His thirty-six years of service in the Department of Bridges, and its successor, the Department of Plant and Structures, may be divided into two periods.

-1898 - 1911
+1898–1911

-During this period, he was in charge of bridge construction and maintenance, supervising the construction of the Willis Avenue Bridge over the Harlem River, the Vernon Avenue Bridge, the Borden Avenue and Hunters Point Bridges over Dutch Kills, and the old bridge over Flushing River.
+During this period, he was in charge of bridge construction and maintenance, supervising the construction of the Willis Avenue Bridge over the Harlem River, the Vernon Avenue Bridge, the Borden Avenue and Hunters Point bridges over Dutch Kills, and the old bridge over Flushing River.